MP Estate Planning UK

 Understanding Inheritance Tax

-To illustrate the impact of inheritance tax, consider the following example:
+To illustrate the impact of inheritance tax, consider the following examples for a single person with no RNRB in play:

 Estate ValueInheritance Tax RateTax Liability